HugoJacq/ABL_response_to_SST_front/README.md

 - Run a spinup period (EXSEG1.nam.spinup)
 - Run the simulation (EXSEG1.nam.run)

-Namlits can be found at [link to namlists].
+Namlits can be found [here](https://github.com/HugoJacq/ABL_response_to_SST_front/tree/main/Namlists).
 Three simulations are done : one with the SST front (S1), and two homogeneous simulations (refC and refW).
 .
 For each step, you will need to adapt:
 - the workload manager (slurm, ...)
 - the MesoNH profile with the profile you created in the last section
 - the number of CPUs for the 3rd and 4th step (I used 512)

-Hardware: I used 512 CPU to run the simulations, producing [TO BE COMPLETED] Go (77Go for S1, XX for RefC and XX for RefW).
+Note on the hardware: I used 512 CPU to run the simulations, producing roughly 100 Go (77 Go for S1, 4 Go for RefC, 4 Go for RefW and 6 Go for the nu sensitivity study).

 **Launching the simulations**